 Make a Passover Care Package for Your College Girl or Guy

-As Jewish holidays follow the Hebrew calander, the dates change from year to year.
-This year, Passover begins on March 26th.
+As Jewish holidays follow the Hebrew calendar, the dates change from year to year.
+When I'm writing this in 2013, for example, Passover begins on March 26th.
 If you are planning on sending a care package, make sure you have plenty of time to send it.

 Include small, lightweight things